binayarimal/story-arc/out-of-the-hole.md

 ## Chapter 1: Characters

-Charlie - A wizard that lives in cave and hate.
+Charlie - A wizard that lives in cave.
 Bob - A builder.
 Glenda - The terrible witch.